X2 (roller coaster): Similar roller coasters

 S&S Arrow opened the second roller coaster of this type, Eejanaika at Fuji-Q Highland in Fujiyoshida, Yamanashi, Japan.
-Eejanaika has several meanings, but "Ain't it great" is believed to be the relevant meaning in this situation.
+Eejanaika (a word with a complex social and political background in Japan) has several meanings, however, "Isn't it great" or "Who cares" are some relevant meanings.
 This second 4th Dimension coaster is very similar to X2, but differs in height (Eejanaika is 250 ft tall), and some elements are altered, such as the first 'half-half' element, in which the trains rotate on the track one half turn as the seats also rotate one-half turn, has now been replaced with a 'full-full' element, in which the train rotates on the track for one full turn as the seats rotate one full turn.
 The turn back towards the lift hill on Eejanaika is a true overbanked turn, while on X2 this turn was not.
 Dinoconda, a third 4th Dimension coaster, opened at Dinosaur Valley in Shanghai, China in May 2012.

+Incidents

+On June 23, 2022, a 22-year-old male reportedly sustained a fatal brain injury while riding X2, according to a lawsuit filed by the family on March 19, 2025.
+The suit states that the ride was "extremely rough, and riders jerked around like rag dolls," and then the ride abruptly stopped.
+After getting off the ride, the male reportedly complained of head pain and collapsed.
+He was taken to the local hospital, where he was diagnosed with a severe brain bleed that led to his death the following day.